OfficeDev/microsoft-teams-apps-faqplus/README.md

 Begin with the [Solution overview](/wiki/Solution-overview) to read about what the app does and how it works.

-When you're ready to try out FAQ Plus [Version 2], or to use it in your own organization, follow the steps in the [Deployment guide](/wiki/DeployementGuide).
+When you're ready to try out FAQ Plus, or to use it in your own organization, follow the steps in the [Deployment guide](/wiki/DeployementGuide).

 ## Feedback